 Just like a car, your body requires fuel.
 It’s what powers your movement, metabolic function, and thinking.
 Instead of gasoline, your fuel reserves are the foods you eat every day.

-But one macronutrient, in particular, is your body’s trusted source, carbohydrates, that is, the sugars and starches in your diet.
+But one macronutrient, in particular, is your body’s trusted source, the carbohydrates you ingest.
+That is, the sugars and starches in your diet.

 Some quick science.

 When you eat carbohydrate-rich foods, your liver converts them into glycogen.
 This becomes the fuel tank and is drawn on whenever you need an energy boost.

 Here’s the key for rapidly shedding weight, deprive your body of this theoretical gasoline.